SCMcoding/S.M.L-Official-Website/README.md

 1/17/2021: Website V03 is released.
 The website more compatable with mobile devices

-1/19/2021: My Portfolio page has been updated.
+1/19/2021: Video page has been updated.
 All video's well now be displayed in the center of the webpage